palgarob/miniRT/README.md

 - As for us, we have chosen to use the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model), which lets the user change values like `diffuse`, `ambient`, `brightness`, `shininess` and `specular`.

+- Images will always have a ≈16/9 resolution.

 - The code follows the [42 Norm](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf) standard
 in accordance with the 42 evaluation criteria.